Peucetia rubrolineata: Description

-Males have a total length ranging from 5.71–10.28 mm, while females range from 2.85–13.28 mm.
+Males have a total length ranging from 5.71 to 10.28 mm, while females range from 2.85 to 13.28 mm.
 The carapace is orange with red thoracic groove and variable red longitudinal bands.
 In live or fresh specimens, the carapace displays two median red longitudinal bands that can vary in width, sometimes covering almost the entire carapace.
 The clypeus and chelicerae are orange, with chelicerae bearing two lateral red bands and a black spot on the cheliceral boss.

 Males have cream-colored legs with darker metatarsus and tarsus, and dark spots at the base of spines.
 The abdomen is gray dorsally with lateral white bands, and gray ventrally with white spots near the epigastric furrow and spinnerets.
 The palpal structure is distinctive, featuring a bifid paracymbium with simple branches and a median apophysis with a curved, bifid apical projection.

 Females display more variable coloration, with an orange carapace marked by red margins and longitudinal lines.
 The sternum is green with orange margins.
 The legs are orange with black spots at the base of spines, and red spots at the base of ventral femoral spines.
 The abdomen is white with a gray folium dorsally and a central gray band ventrally.
 The epigynum is concave with distinctive longitudinal and transverse septa.